UzairHilal/EV-Price-Prediction-ML-model/README.md

 The project is trained using **RandomForestRegressor** and includes a simple **Streamlit frontend** where users can enter EV details to get price predictions.

+This project also includes a **chatbot** that guides the user through various aspects of electric vehicles, including battery types, charging options, range analysis, and model recommendations.

 ## Tech Stack

 - **Python**